Tulpep/Network-AutoSwitch/README.md

 ```

 **This project is supported.
-Your issues will be handle for our team and we are open to your PRs!**
+Your issues will be handle by our team and we are open to your PRs!**